dermow/TraXile/README.md

 # About
 TraXile is a tool that records activities and statistics for your Path of Exile gaming and allows you to investigate, evaluate and visualize the collected data.
+That works for new activities while you have TraXile running, but also for activities in the past based on your logfile.

 # Features
 ## Activity Tracking (Live and backwards)